 Unlike dogs, most of whom never seem to get tired of being petted and scratched, cats can be much more unpredictable in their reaction to touch.
 Some cats are love sponges who enjoy being stroked and scratched all over their body with no particular preference.
 Other cats are strictly the look-but-don’t-touch kind of creatures.

-In this article, we’ll discuss why some cats like being scratched at the base of their tail.
+Cats enjoy being scratched at the base of their tail because this area contains a concentration of sensitive nerve endings and scent glands, and the stimulation can be pleasurable and soothing for them.
+In this article, we’ll discuss further why some cats like being scratched at the base of their tail.
 We’ll also cover why cats may not like being scratched by their tails and how to tell if your cat wants you to stop petting them.

 You’ve Got Some Nerve: Why Cats Tails Are So Sensitive

 The reason why cats like, and in many cases dislike, being scratched at the base of their tail is the same: it’s all about the nerves.
 A cat’s spinal cord ends before it reaches their tail.
 From the end of the spinal cord, a bundle of nerves extends backward into the tail.

 These nerves control the bladder, tail, and hind legs, among other responsibilities.
 That means that the area at the base of the cat’s tail is packed full of nerves, making it extra sensitive to the touch.

 Because there are so many nerves at the base of the cat’s tail, being scratched in that area can produce a powerful reaction.
 One way to think about it is that cats get a lot of “bang for the buck” when scratched by their tail.
 Those who enjoy it get maximum pleasant sensations from being petted in the tail area versus other body parts.